-The following table summarizes, on a pro forma basis as of March 31, 2013, the total number of shares purchased from us, the total consideration paid, or to be paid, and the average price per share paid, or to be paid, by existing stockholders (including the shares of common stock purchased by an affiliate of Celgene in the private placement) and by new investors in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-As the table below shows, new investors purchasing shares in this offering will pay an average price per share substantially higher than our existing stockholders paid.
+The following table summarizes, on a pro forma basis as of March 31, 2013, the total number of shares purchased from us, the total consideration paid, or to be paid, and the average price per share paid, or to be paid, by existing stockholders (including the shares of common stock purchased by an affiliate of Celgene in the private placement) and by new investors in this offering at the initial public offering price of \$18.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+As the table below shows, investors purchasing shares in this offering will pay an average price per share substantially higher than our existing stockholders paid.